 Review summary: Canon 200D vs 1D

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Canon 1D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 4.1MP) with a 140% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC).

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.0") for image review and settings control.